-Penalties for DWI First Offense in New Jersey
+Penalties for DWI First Offense in Essex County, NJ

 Section 39:4-50 of the New Jersey State Archives (NJSA) applies several distinctions to the charge of drunk driving.
 Your BAC, whether you refused a breathalyzer, and whether you have previous DUIs on your record, all determine the severity of penalties you face if convicted.
 Penalties for a DWI first offense with a BAC between .08 and .10 percent include: